 – The Type of Flour

 The ability of different flours to absorb water varies.
 The amount of water ingested can vary between sacks of the same brand of flour.
-Some flours may appear less absorbent at first, but can be simply slower to absorb.
+Some flours may appear less absorbent at first but can be simply slower to absorb.

 A sloppy mess can be transformed into the perfect consistency in a matter of minutes.
-The time it takes for the flour to absorb water and the hydration ratio it requires are determined by its organic composition.
+The time it takes for the flour to absorb water and the hydration ratio it requires is determined by its organic composition.

 A sourdough starter’s quality is dependent on the flour used to make it.
 There is more to discuss on these technicalities, but the basic principles of selecting a flour for a starter are: